Learnware-LAMDA/Learnware/docs/workflows/client.rst

 Semantic Specification Search
 -------------------------------

-You can search the learnware in the system through the semantic specification, and all the learnware conforming to the semantic specification will be returned through the API.
-For example, the following code will give you all the learnware in the system whose task type is classified:
+You can search for learnware(s) in the system through semantic specifications, and all learnwares that meet the semantic specifications will be returned via the API.
+For example, the following code retrieves all learnware in the system with a task type of "Classification":

 .. code-block:: python

     from learnware.market import BaseUserInfo

-    user_semantic = client.create_semantic_specification(
+    user_semantic = generate_semantic_spec(
         task_type="Classification"
     )
     user_info = BaseUserInfo(semantic_spec=user_semantic)
-    learnware_list = client.search_learnware(user_info, page_size=None)
+    search_result = client.search_learnware(user_info)

 Statistical Specification Search
 ---------------------------------

-You can also search the learnware in the system through the statistical specification, and all the learnware with similar distribution will be returned through the API.
-Using the ``generate_stat_spec`` function mentioned above, you can easily get the ``stat_spec`` for your current task, and then get the learnware that meets the statistical specification for the same type of data in the system by using the following code:
+Moreover, you can also search for learnware(s) in the learnware dock system through statistical specifications, and more targeted learnwares for your task will be returned through the API.
+Using the ``generate_stat_spec`` function mentioned above, you can generate your task's statistical specification ``stat_spec``.
+Then, you can use the following code to easily obtain suitable learnware(s) identified by the system for your specific task:

 .. code-block:: python

     user_info = BaseUserInfo(stat_info={stat_spec.type: stat_spec})
-    learnware_list = client.search_learnware(user_info, page_size=None)
+    search_result = client.search_learnware(user_info)

 Combine Semantic and Statistical Search
 ----------------------------------------

-By combining statistical and semantic specifications, you can perform more detailed searches, such as the following code that searches tabular data for pieces of learnware that satisfy your semantic specifications:
+By combining both semantic and statistical specifications, you can perform more accurate searches.
+For instance, the code below demonstrates how to search for learnware(s) in tabular data that satisfy both the semantic and statistical specifications:

 .. code-block:: python

+    from learnware.specification import generate_stat_spec

-    user_semantic = client.create_semantic_specification(
+    user_semantic = generate_semantic_spec(
         task_type="Classification",
         scenarios=["Business"],
     )